lsfcin/isometric-perspective/README.md

 ### Occlusion & Visibility
 * Tile occlusion without permanently dimming art: occluder clones are drawn on the token layer only while hiding tokens.
+* LOS auto‑hide using grid‑cell centers: tiles and non‑viewer tokens are hidden if none of the occupied grid‑cell centers are visible from any viewer token.
+A tile’s own linked walls are ignored during its visibility test to avoid self‑blocking; other walls and lighting still apply.
 * Per‑tile Occlusion Opacity slider (visible only when “Occluding Tokens” is enabled).
 * Door‑linked visibility: opening a linked door wall can fully hide a tile.